 Description: This trend evaluates the amount of biosolids which OWASA applies to land and the amount it dewaters for composting.
 The WWTP produces 3-4 dry tons of biosolids each day.
 Some of this is applied in liquid form to agricultural land and a portion is dewatered to the texture and consistency of moist soil and transported to a private composting facility in Chatham County.
-For the liquid form, OWASA has 1,430 acres of farmland in Orange, Chatham, and Alamance counties available for its land application program (see Figure 13).
-90 percent (1,277 acres) is privately owned.
+For the liquid form, OWASA has 1,532.5 acres of farmland in Orange, Chatham, and Alamance counties available for its land application program (see Figure 13).
+Ninety percent (1,379.5 acres) is privately owned.
 The remaining 153 acres are owned by OWASA as part of a 700-acre tract west of Orange Grove Road in Orange County.
 At its October 8, 2015 work session, the Board of Directors agreed that OWASA's goal is to apply 75 percent of our biosolids in liquid form and to dewater 25 percent of our biosolids.
 The Board of Directors understands that there are factors including weather conditions and staffing which may keep staff from meeting the goal.

-- Historically, OWASA has land applied about half of its biosolids and dewatered and composted the remaining half. - In CY 2022, OWASA land applied 48 percent of its biosolids and did not meet its goal.
+- • - In CY 2023, OWASA land applied 71 percent of its biosolids, falling short of the goal.
 Frequent rains and equipment issues limited the amount of biosolids we could land apply.